sgreene570/dotfiles/README.md

 (I try to avoid using aliases as a crutch, and maybe you should too).
 <br>
 However, I do alias a few things, including neovim to vim.
+Also, I prefer a higher key repeat rate, especially when using in nvim.
 <br>
 # bash_profile
 Starts x automatically on login.